 Not anymore.

-The Padres unveiled a new logo, which is actually the same interlocking SD that the club has used as its primary mark since 2015, but it’s now yellow (gold) letters on a brown background, instead of white letters on a navy blue background.
+The Padres unveiled a new logo, which is the same interlocking SD that the club has used as its primary mark since 2015, but it’s now yellow (gold) letters on a brown background, instead of white letters on a navy blue background.

 The alternate logo is also a nod to the past, as the Swinging Friar (who was featured in the club’s first primary logo from 1969-1984) returns.
 It’s a cartoon monk swinging a bat, surrounded by a yellow circle with a brown border.